eunjae-lee/soori/README.md

     ㄴfunction3.js
 ```

-If your repository is like above, how can you have an array of those file names?
+**A quick quiz**: If your repository looks like the example above, how can you
+create an array containing the names of those files?

 ```js
 const functions = ['function1.js', 'function2.js', 'function3.js']; // <- How?
 ```

-Off the top of your head, you may think about using `fs.readdir()` but once it's
+Off the top of your head, you might think about using `fs.readdir()` but once
-bundled and deployed, you cannot do that.
-It's the best if you can deal with it
+it's bundled and deployed, you won't be able to do that.
+It's better if you can
-on compile-time before bundling and deploying begins.
+handle it before bundling and deploying starts, during compile-time.

-What if Soori provides something like this?
+What if Soori gives you something like this?

 ```js
 import functions from 'soori/my-functions';